What is tax alpha?

 Now, enter stocks, bonds, commodities, REITs, cryptocurrencies, hedge funds, private investments, stock options, etc. Each investment type has a different tax profile and carries a unique level of risk.

-At our firm, we create a customized asset allocation for every client depending on their circumstances and goals.
-Considering the tax implications of each asset in each investment or retirement account, we carefully crate our tax location strategy to take advantage of any opportunities to achieve tax alpha.
+At our firm, we create a customized asset allocation for every client, depending on their circumstances and goals.
+Considering the tax implications of each asset in each investment or retirement account, we carefully create our tax location strategy to take advantage of any opportunities to achieve tax alpha.

 5. Smart tax investing

-Smart tax investing is a personalized investment strategy that combines various portfolio management techniques such as tax-loss harvesting, asset allocation and asset location, diversification, dollar-cost averaging, passive vs. active investing, and rebalancing.
-The main focus of tax mindful investing is achieving a higher after-tax return on your investment portfolio.
+Smart tax investing is a personalized investment strategy that combines various portfolio management techniques such as tax-loss harvesting, asset allocation, asset location, diversification, dollar-cost averaging, passive vs. active investing, and rebalancing.
+The main focus of tax-mindful investing is achieving a higher after-tax return on your investment portfolio.
 Combined with your comprehensive financial planning, smart-tax investing can be a powerful tool to elevate your financial outcome.